-A thin, one-layer anti-reflective coating applied to one side of at least one or more lens surfaces.
+A thin, one-layer anti-reflective coating is applied to one side of at least one or more lens surfaces.

 One coating on both sides of the lenses and on the prism.

-Several coatings with different Refractive indices to cover a wider range of wavelength on one or more of the lens surfaces.
+Several coatings with different Refractive indices cover a wider range of wavelengths on one or more of the lens surfaces.

 Reflected in the price and typical for high-end optics are multiple coatings on all lens surfaces and prisms.
 Multiple layers with different refractive indices reduce reflections and refraction over the whole visible wavelength of the spectrum.

-A more complex kind of binoculars coating is phase coating the prims.
-In a roof prism, the light does not come out as one, but part of the light exits the glass polarised and with a slight phase shift.
-This is due to the different wavelengths (energy content of the light) and the optical construction of the prism and can reduce the brightness and the contrast of the projected image as well as cause color fringing.
+When passing through a roof prism, the light does not come out as one, but part of the light exits the glass polarized and with a slight phase shift, the light becomes dispersed.
+This is due to the different wavelengths (energy content of the light) and the optical construction of the prism.
+This effect can reduce the brightness and the contrast of the projected image as well as cause color fringing.
 Phase coating the surface of the prism reduces this effect.

 Is it worth spending on binoculars lens coating?